NRC's Research Integrity Policy

 Through the whole process, the Fact-Finding Assessor and the Chair of the Fact-Finding Panel will report to the Head of the Response on developments in the process.

-If administrative actions are considered (regarding the Source, the Respondent, or other persons involved), they will be taken by the responsible GM in consultation with the responsible VP (and/or the Head of the Response) and, if appropriate, the VP of the Human Resources Branch and/or the Director of NRC Legal Services.
+If administrative actions are considered (regarding the Source, the Respondent, or other persons involved), they will be taken by the responsible DG in consultation with the responsible VP (and/or the Head of the Response) and, if appropriate, the VP of the Human Resources Branch and/or the Director of NRC Legal Services.

 The Head of the Response should contact the Director of NRC Legal Services at the very beginning of the Fact-Finding Stage to inform them of the process and have a resource person identified if a legal intervention or advice is needed.